Grant access, and keep sensitive content hidden.

 ROOM LEVEL PERMISSIONS

-- Owner: the user that creates a room is the room owner and can manage the room settings.
+- Admin: the user that creates a room is the room admin and can manage the room settings.

 - Collaborator: every user invited to a room is able to see and collaborate in every mural that resides in that room.

-- Create murals: each user has permission to create new murals inside a room.
+- Create murals: permission to create new murals inside a room.
 This permission is granted by default when a user is invited to a room.

-- Invite people: each user has a permission to invite other people to a room.
+- Invite people: permission to invite other people to a room.
 This permission is granted by default when a user is invited to a room.

-- Duplicate rooms: workspace members must be given permission to duplicate rooms by an admin or the room owner.
+- Duplicate rooms: permission to duplicate rooms by an admin or the room owner.

 - Delete rooms: only the admin of a room has permission to delete it.